Thanks for visiting - to mute the background music go to bottom and hit pause.

 Look for Burger Chef van on page 4b

 The winter enclosure would be removed when spring arrived, this was to keep customers warm while waiting...

 This was also the new lighting package, with neon removed and white light boxes added to the sign and front "kite" with orange diamonds.
-I believe the permanant glass front with seating and inside light globes were being developed about this time (1963) because by early 1964 new built stores were built with these new aminities.
+I believe the permanent glass front with seating and inside light globes were being developed about this time (1963) because by early 1964 new built stores were built with these new amenities.

 Newest addition to my bc collection.

 Rescued from a flea market in Richmond, VA